Sampling for Interviews

-In general, a most important concept for the determination of the right sample size in research is 'saturation'.
+In general, the most important concept for the determination of the right sample size in research is 'saturation'.
 However, while saturation is an often-used concept, it is ill-defined (1; 2; 3).
 Commonly, researchers justify their sample size by stating they have reached saturation, but rarely explain what this means.
-Historically, and methodologically, ('theoretical') saturation emerged from Grounded Theory research and refers to iterative, qualitative research which after some times reaches the point when further increasing the size of the sample will not provide any more insights that could further amend the theory that has been developed so far (Malterud et al. 2016, p.
+Historically, and methodologically, ('theoretical') saturation emerged from [Theory] research and refers to iterative, qualitative research which after some times reaches the point when further increasing the size of the sample will not provide any more insights that could further amend the theory that has been developed so far (Malterud et al. 2016, p.
 1758).
 This means that the people you have asked so far have told you everything of relevance which the whole population that you could possible ask will be able to tell you.
-When you have reached saturation in your results, your sample - your *N -* has been big enough (2).
+When you have reached saturation in your results, your sample - your N has been big enough (2).
 It is time to wrap up the Interview results; they likely cover all relevant facets.
 The expected point of saturation guides the planned sample size before starting the study, while conducting it, and when discussing the validity of the results (2).

 Saturation as a guiding principle also relates to the quality of the selected interviewees (1).
 You can find more information on sampling strategies in the paragraph below.
 For now, however, we will focus on the conflict that emerges from the fundamental idea of saturation: you can only know if you have reached a saturation in your data by analyzing the data as you get it, so that you could stop conducting interviews as soon as the results altogether lack new insights (Baker & Edwards 2012, p.
 18).
 However, analyzing the data in-between interviewing more individuals is a logistical challenge, since analysis takes time and should not be done in passing.
 Also, researchers typically need to state their sample size before starting the research and not update it mid-gathering (1; 3;7).
 Interviewing costs money and requires resources, which need to be granted and organized beforehand and can rarely be flexibly adjusted as necessary.
 Further, this iterative approach can also influence your interviews.
 When you know how you will code the gathered qualitative interview data, and maybe even have some results already, this might consciously or unconsciously guide the way you conduct further interviews: you'd bias yourself.
 By comparison, a strict separation of data gathering and data analysis might reveal a lack of saturation only long after the interviewing phase, or show that you have conducted way more interviews than needed.